 -

-KO Cell Line - Mitophagy
+Neuroscience - Mitophagy

 Mitophagy is a selective process that removes damaged mitochondria to maintain cellular homeostasis.
 Dysregulation of mitophagy is closely associated with neurodegenerative diseases, cardiovascular disorders, cancer, and aging-related metabolic dysfunction.